Personal, Social, Health and Economic Education (PSHE) and Relationships and Sex Education (RSE)

-An overview of PHSE in the Sixth Form can be found here.
+An overview of PSHE/RSE in the Sixth Form can be found here.

-All students are taught programs of study with a focus on online-safety through their Computing lessons, and the school is an active participant of Safer Internet Day each year.
+All students are taught programs of study with a focus on online-safety through their Computing lessons, and the school is an active participant of Safer Internet Day each year and new developments/issues surrounding online safety are discussed in Tutor Time.
 Information to help keep your child safe online can be found on several websites.

 The following we have found to be particularly useful: